If you’re looking to raise funds, a directors loan could be the solution that you’re looking for.

 Yes, you can reclaim Corporation Tax on a director’s loan that’s either been repaid, written off or released.
 However, you can only reclaim the corporation tax itself – not any additional interest on the tax.

-To reclaim this tax, you need to file a claim to the HMRC within 4 years of the loan being repaid.
+To reclaim this tax, you need to file a claim to the HMRC within 4 years of the full amount being repaid.
 For the first two years, you can reclaim this by using form CT600A to claim when you prepare a Company Tax Return for that accounting period or amend it online.

 If it’s been more than 2 years, you’ll need to use form L2P.
 This can be posted directly to HMRC, or submitted with your next Company Tax Return.
 If you wait more than 4 years, you’ll lose out on your tax here.